Neil Thomas Proto: Selected writings

 Proto's articles have been published in various newspapers, magazines, and journals.
 From 1997 to 2002, Proto undertook an examination of the lives of Bartolomeo Vanzetti and Nicola Sacco and the cultural and legal setting for their 1921 trial and 1927 execution.
-In 2002, with the support of Mayor John DeStefano, Jr., and Congresswoman Rosa DeLauro, Proto served as chair of New Haven's year-long commemoration of the seventy-fifth anniversary of the execution.
-Proto also co-adapted from the original Dutch (with director Tony Giordano) the musical drama, "The American Dream: The Story of Sacco and Vanzetti."
+In 2002, with the support of Mayor John DeStefano Jr. and Congresswoman Rosa DeLauro, Proto served as chair of New Haven's year-long commemoration of the seventy-fifth anniversary of the execution.
+Proto also co-adapted from the original Dutch (with director Tony Giordano) the musical drama, The American Dream: The Story of Sacco and Vanzetti.
 It was performed at the Shubert Theatre (New Haven) in 2002.
-In the preface to Sacco and Vanzetti, which encompasses the history and persons involved in this almost seven-year inquiry and literary effort, Proto wrote the following: "This body of work has reflected my intention to encourage a colloquy about the meaning and effects among Italian immigrants and Italian Americans of the fight for the lives of Bartolomeo Vanzetti and Nicola Sacco.
+In the preface to Sacco and Vanzetti and the Italian Experience in America, which encompasses the history and persons involved in this almost seven-year inquiry and literary effort, Proto wrote the following: "This body of work has reflected my intention to encourage a colloquy about the meaning and effects among Italian immigrants and Italian Americans of the fight for the lives of Bartolomeo Vanzetti and Nicola Sacco.
 It was not a lonely journey.
 From the outset, numerous people engaged thoughtfully and, at times, provocatively in such a colloquy….
 Raw, often dormant, experiences and recollections emerged with a comfort not previously allowed or accepted.
 Memories among the elderly had been seared by the lives of Vanzetti and Sacco."

-His recent writings include a work of short fiction, Absent in Body, Present in Spirit, as well as works on his adventurous exploits with friends in the Northwest and book reviews on Louis Brandeis and T. E. Lawrence.
+Proto's recent writings include a work of short fiction, Absent in Body, Present in Spirit, as well as works on his adventurous exploits with friends in the Northwest and book reviews on Louis Brandeis and T. E. Lawrence.

-In 2016, Proto's one-person play on the 1933 U.S. Senate hearings into the causes of the 1929 stock market crash, The Reckoning, Pecora for the Public, premiered in Seattle.
+In 2016, Proto's one-person play on the 1933 U.S. Senate hearings into the causes of the 1929 stock market crash, The Reckoning: Pecora for the Public, premiered in Seattle.
 A reviewer said: "Possibly it is the best solo play ever written."

-Proto's most recent book, Fearless: A. Bartlett Giamatti and the Battle for Fairness in America, explores the early years of the Italian American professor of Renaissance literature who would later become Yale's first non-Anglo-Saxon president and the commissioner of Major League Baseball.
+Proto's 2020 book, Fearless: A. Bartlett Giamatti and the Battle for Fairness in America, explores the early years of the Italian American professor of Renaissance literature who would later become Yale's first non-Anglo-Saxon president and the commissioner of Major League Baseball.
 The book received the 2020 bronze award in the Biography category of the Foreword Reviews INDIES Book of the Year Awards.

+In 2023, an expanded edition of To a High Court was published with a new subtitle: Five Bold Law Students Challenge Corporate Greed and Change the Law.
+The release coincided with the fiftieth anniversary of the decision in United States of America v.
+SCRAP, 412 US 669 (1973), which is the subject of the book.
+The book contained additional biographical information and photographs.
+It received first prize in the 2024 PenCraft Book Awards in the Nonfiction–Government/Politics genre.
+The book also received the Nonfiction Authors Book Award, was first runner-up in the Culture category, and was a Grand Prize finalist in the 2024 Eric Hoffer Awards, and it was a finalist in the Biography category in the 2023 INDIES.